defold/doc/docs/en/manuals/project-settings.md

 #### Max Sound Instances
 Max number of concurrent sound instances, i.e. actual sounds played at the same time.

+#### Max Component Count
+Max number of sound components per collection.

+#### Sample Frame Count
+Number of samples used for each audio update.
+0 means automatic (1024 for 48 kHz, 768 for 44.1 kHz).

 #### Use Thread
 If checked, the sound system will use threads for sound playback to reduce risk of stutter when the main thread is under heavy load.